 - Keep the quiz or survey short and sweet.
 Lengthy ones irk the customers.

-eCommerce stores can get information about customer service, website navigation, and even nudge to submit a review with a survey form.
+eCommerce stores can get information about customer service, website navigation, and even a nudge to submit a review with a survey form.

 Design a tool that assists